-If you use social media, which most of us do these days, the chances are that you’re a member of at least one online group, whether on Facebook, LinkedIn, Mighty Networks or another platform.
+If you use social media, which most of us do, the chances are that you’re a member of some online groups, whether on Facebook, LinkedIn, Mighty Networks or another platform.

 Some groups are active and welcoming, while others are prone to friction or, conversely, silence.
 It depends on how well they’re run.